Sea Turtle Nesting

 Osa Peninsula & South Pacific

 Costa Rica’s north Caribbean is arguably the country’s most iconic site for sea turtle nesting.
-The small Caribbean village of Tortuguero has been transformed by ecotourism, which focuses on sea turtle nesting at the eponymous Tortuguero National Park.
+The small Caribbean village of Tortuguero (from tortuga, or turtle) has been transformed by ecotourism, which focuses on sea turtle nesting at the eponymous Tortuguero National Park.

 Best Time to Visit: March through October; July-October is peak season for green sea turtles.